hilton/hilton.github.com/blog/_posts/2024-07-23-requirements.md

 From a product management perspective, stakeholders have problems and _wishes_, not requirements.
-If you set out to discover all of their so-called requirements, you will end up with an [infinite backlog](infinite-backlog) that you will cannot ever complete.
+If you set out to discover all of their so-called requirements, you will end up with an [infinite backlog](infinite-backlog) that you cannot ever complete.
 Don't try to boil the ocean.

 Requirements only exist in the context of a project-based business model that works badly for most kinds of software development.